ultimoakim/-codemonk-/README.md

  #### [Project planning and wireframing](https://trello.com/b/ParGbIjE/project-3)

+ * Enter the app and explore coding challenges created by your classmates.
+ * Make a username and password to access [codemonks] full functionality.
+ * Collaborate with classmates by:
+    * Creating challenges
+    * Solving challenges
+    * Comment on solutions
+    * Like solutions
+ * Learn from your experiences and hone in on your programming skills.

 ## :ice_cube: Icebox Features :ice_cube:
-* Add a like button with a page full of liked photos.
+* Add a like button with a page full of liked challenges.
-* Implement different languages (e.g. Python, JavaScript, etc)
+* Implement different languages (e.g. Python, JavaScript, etc).
-* Add difficulty levels (easy, medium, hard)
+* Add difficulty levels (easy, medium, hard).
-* Implement an API similar to Replit
+* Implement an API similar to Replit.